 Photographs

-Photographs are another medium commonly printed in editions.
+Photographs are another medium commonly printed in editions and can be considered another art that tells a story.
 Because the same negative can be reused many times, photographers often produce multiples of one photograph.
 For instance, director and author Lawrence Schiller famously photographed a series of Marilyn Monroe, and he printed each image in limited editions of 75.
 This image of Marilyn by the pool is numbered 19 of 75, and it comprises a larger set of other iconic photographs of the actress.
+Learn more about the legend of Marilyn Monroe.

 M.S.
 Rau